Goygol: Azerbaijan's alpine lake and hidden history

 The nearby town of Goygol holds an unusual story.
 In the 19th century it was founded as Helenendorf, a settlement of German colonists who brought viticulture and distinctive architecture to the region.
 Traces of that heritage — orderly streets and old buildings — still give the town a character unlike anywhere else in Azerbaijan, a reminder of how many peoples shaped the country.

-How to visit
+How to get there

 Which official signals support this